cbcrg/tcoffee/docs/tcoffee_manual.rst

 *******************************************************
 Preparing Your Data: Reformatting, Trimming and More...
 *******************************************************
 .. important:: T-Coffee tools/modes are called using different flags...the general syntax is quite simple and also allows some flexibility.
 For instance you can give your input file to T-Coffee either without any flag (T-Coffee recognizes the format most of the time), or use **-in** or **-seq** (for unaligned sequences) or **-aln** (for aligned sequences); in some cases, the flag is mandatory, such as **-infile**, don't worry it will be specified in this manual !
-Also, when redirecting your results using **-output** (or other flag requirng options) you can either use or not the symbol "=" to specify your options.
+Also, when redirecting your results using **-output** (or other flag requiring options) you can either use or not the symbol "=" to specify your options.
 If you use the correct flag in a strict way, T-Coffee will always work fine, but you have some degrees of freedom ;-).

 The reformatting utility: seq_reformat
 ======================================